 Our Background

-It starts with a vision to activate the 'person in the pew'.
+It starts with a vision to activate the 'people in the pew'.

 The Commissioned Pastor program began with a decision of the 2002 Reformed Church General Synod to embrace the ministry designation of Commissioned Pastors.
 Competencies and guidelines were provisionally passed by the RCA General Synod and approved the following year.
 This document will use the designation of Commissioned Pastor and Preaching Elder interchangeably.
 The CLC program is structured to meet the core competencies as outline later on in this document.